 But it was at twenty when Sarah understood what she was after.
 She went for a four-day trek in New Zealand.
 And though it was awful and it rained all the time, she felt a connection with nature that she craved to repeat.

-She loves the moment, after weeks of walking, when all physical pain disappears, when her mind lets go of the past and the future, and she becomes completely present, self-less, in tune with all that surrounds her.
+She loves the moment, after weeks of walking, when all physical pain disappears, when her mind lets go of the past and the future and she becomes completely present, self-less, in tune with all that surrounds her.

-In the year 2000, the Swiss walked from Canada to Mexico, for four months (4,265 km/2,650 mi).
-Two years afterwards, she began her hike through Australia, which would take her 17 months to complete (14,000 km/8,700 mi).
-While in 2006 the solo adventurer spent eight months walking the Andes Mountains, from Chile to Peru (7,000 km/4,350 mi).
+In the year 2000, the Swiss walked from Canada to Mexico for four months (2,650 mi/4,265 km).
+Two years afterwards, she began her hike through Australia.
+It took her 17 months to complete (8,700 mi/14,000 km).
+And in 2006, the solo adventurer spent eight months walking the Andes Mountains.
+She walked from Chile to Peru (4,350 mi/7,000 km).